Thu, Oct 26, 2023 11:59 PMAT&T Internet Bundles

 Optimum's four plans cost $0.33–$0.44 per channel, even with the most costly DVR add-on.
 Premier TV ($124.99 a month) comes highly recommended.
 It contains all of Optimum's live channels as well as the best premium channels (HBO, SHOWTIME, STARZ, and STARZ ENCORE).
 Your gross monthly payment for DVR service would be $145.98–$157.98.

-It may be too much for your pocket, switching to Select TV will save you $40.00 a month.
+It may be too much for your pocket, but switching to Select TV will save you $40.00 a month.
 You'll miss some of your favorite premium channels, but you'll still have NFL Network, STARZ ENCORE, and 338+ additional live channels, which is quite a variety.